79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 The court awards custody to the parent who can be consistently present for their children’s welfare.

-A parent is constantly absent in a child’s life due to work, military service, or other commitments.
+A parent is constantly absent from a child’s life due to work, military service, or other commitments.
 And this will impact the custody rights of a mother.

 6. Severe Mental Health Issues